 In addition to serving as Chair of the Assembly Budget Subcommittee on Resources and Transportation, Assemblymember Bloom serves on the Assembly Committees on Arts, Entertainment, Sports, Tourism, and Internet Media; Budget; Business and Professions, Higher Education, and Local Government.
 Assemblymember Bloom has also served on the Legislative Budget Conference Committee, which is a small group of legislators tasked with negotiating the state budget agreement with the Governor.

 Prior to being elected to the California State Assembly in 2012, Assemblymember Bloom served on the Santa Monica City Council for 13 years where he served as Mayor three times and Mayor Pro Tempore twice.
 He also served as Chair of the Santa Monica Bay Restoration Commission, Chair of the Westside Cities Council, and as a special California State Senate appointment to the California Coastal Commission.

 Born in Philadelphia, Assemblymember Bloom grew up in Altadena and West Los Angeles.
 He attended Fairfax High School, the University of California (Los Angeles and Berkeley) and Loyola School of Law and holds a B.A. in Communication and Public Policy as well as a Juris Doctor degree.
 After law school, he practiced family law for nearly 30 years and worked as the executive director for a non-profit that assisted low-income and homeless clients.
 He also served as a volunteer Judge Pro Tem and mediator for the Los Angeles Superior Courts and on the Executive Committee of the Los Angeles County Bar Association Family Law Section.

-Assemblymember Bloom lives in Santa Monica with his wife of 35 years, Robbie Black, a healthcare professional and administrator at Cedars-Sinai Health Center in Los Angeles.
-The Bloom family includes two adult children, Zac and Emmett, two chickens and one dog.
+Assemblymember Bloom lives in Santa Monica with his wife of 40 years, a healthcare professional and administrator in Los Angeles.
+The Bloom family includes two adult sons, two chickens and one dog.